|

 the Executive Order to force mass declassification of documents.
 The scene was one of an imminent disclosure of

+some sort.
 In mid August Scott Jones wrote Gibbons offering what

 he thought was more fuel for the fire.
 He